-(HPFECO) 4.0 placement requirements set by Blinn College, which may include testing at the student's expense.
-Students must pay the required fees for tuition, book, etc. This course will cover the Economics TEKS.
+Course Description: This course for both high school and college credit will be offered through Blinn College.
+Students must meet placement requirements set by Blinn College, which may include testing at the student's expense.
+Students must pay the required fees for tuition, books, etc. This course will cover the Economics TEKS.
 A student may earn up to three (3) hours of college credit for taking this course during the summer in addition to high school credit for Economics.